 Recommended Dosage: 300-500mcg per day

-- Optimizes joints for flexibility, improves shock absorption, and lubricates joints
+- Improves shock absorption and lubricates joints

 - Protects joints and improves joint recovery